• Skip to primary navigation

 If you know you want to take honors classes in high school, you might be wondering how to get started.
 The answer will vary based on the school, but in most circumstances, you should start by speaking with your student adviser or guidance counselor.

 Explain that you want to take an honors course and that you want to know what the requirements are to get in.
-As a prerequisite, you may be required to complete a project or take a standard-level class in some situations.
+You may be required to complete a project or take a standard-level class in some situations as a prerequisite.

 For example, to be considered for the honors version of the class, you may need to complete a certain English assignment or receive at least an 85 percent.
 Why?
 First, your school wants to know that you can handle the additional courses.

-To enroll in an honors course, you will most likely require a particular GPA, as well as a recommendation from a certified instructor.
+To enroll in an honors course, you will most likely require a particular GPA and a recommendation from a certified instructor.

 The Advantages of College Prep Classes